TaoStarlit/English/physics.md

 	1. Energy supplied by gas is measured in therms, whereas energy supplied by electricity is in kilowatt hours.
 	1. Units of all other quantities are derived from the S.I. base unit.

-- square meter,  volume, cubic meter, ampere, kelvin, abbreviated to, Numberical, decimal, ternary from, exception, prefix
+- square meter,  volume, cubic meter, ampere, kelvin, abbreviated to, Numerical, decimal, ternary from, exception, prefix
 	1.  volume: the amount of space that a substance or object occupies
 	1. cubic: having the shape of a cube
 	1. ampere: (am- pair) a unit of electric current equal to a flow of one coulomb per second.